 9. Refuse to discuss the shortcomings of others.

 Discourage gossip.
 Gossip does not do anyone any good.
 We all know that, so why do we do it?
 Try making a good and positive comment for every gossipy one you hear.

 10. Let your virtues speak for themselves.

-Dust off those communication skills you know, but don’t always use to work toward better communication and understanding.
+Dust off those communication skills you know, but you don’t always use, to work toward better communication and understanding.

 In short, conversations go a lot better – and you’ll be happier with the results – when things are approached in a positive way right from the start.

 We have a duty to encourage one another.
 Many a time a word of praise or thanks or appreciation or cheer has kept a man on his feet.
 Blessed is the man who speaks such a word. – William Barclay